-Bullying is intentional, deliberate and repeated aggressive actions (which continues after they’ve been asked to stop or they know they’re causing harm) that involves a real or perceived imbalance of power or control (ie. physical strength, popularity, or the knowledge of embarrassing information).
+Bullying is intentional, deliberate, and repeated aggressive actions (which continue after they’ve been asked to stop or they know they’re causing harm) that involve a real or perceived imbalance of power or control (ie. physical strength, popularity, or the knowledge of embarrassing information).

 And there are four kinds of bullying that “hurt, harm, or humiliate:”

-1. Social Bullying-social exclusion from a group on purpose, spreading rumors, telling others not to be friends with someone, intentional isolation
+1. Social or Emotional Bullying-social exclusion from a group on purpose, spreading rumors, telling others not to be friends with someone, intentional isolation/exclusion

 3. Physical Bullying– hitting, kicking, spitting, tripping or pushing, breaking or stealing possessions or money